SAP-samples/teched2022-AD160/exercises/6_ReleaseDeployProcess/run-release-deploy.md

 ### Overview <a name="overview"></a>

 In this exercise you will learn:
-- How to modify and add an automation
+- How to Release and deploy Business Process

 ## Release and deploy Business Process <a name="releaseDeploy"></a>